Is steel a sustainable material? Incredibly so.

 However, truly sustainable steel requires consistent practices from the manufacturer and the fabricator.
 Otherwise, it can defeat the original intent by adding excess energy, byproducts, and waste.

-There are five main reasons steel and green design were meant to be together.
+There are four main reasons steel and green design were meant to be together.

 What makes steel an eco-friendly interior design material?